 On June 2023, in Students for Fair Admissions v.
 Harvard and Students for Fair Admissions v.
-UNC (SFFA), a majority of six Justices severely limited, if not effectively ended, the use of race-conscious affirmative action in college admissions.
-The Court’s majority reshaped nearly fifty years of precedent, holding that Harvard College and the University of North Carolina (UNC), in their use of race in their admission programs, violated the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
-To support this conclusion, Chief Justice Roberts, writing for the majority, made memory claims that delegitimize not only affirmative action, but racial remedies of all kinds and thus undermining the struggle for racial justice.
-The Chief Justice was not engaged in a fight over history as a matter of disciplinary knowledge; instead, he supported ending race-conscious admissions by employing two complementary strategies of historical argument that are factually true but are reconstructed in a way that systematically diverge from constitutional history.
+UNC (SFFA), a majority of six justices severely limited, if not effectively ended, the use of race-conscious affirmative action in college admissions.
+The Court’s majority reshaped nearly fifty years of precedent, holding that Harvard College and the University of North Carolina, had violated the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964 in their use of race in their admission programs.
+To support this conclusion, Chief Justice John Roberts, writing for the majority, made memory claims that delegitimate not only affirmative action but also racial remedies of all kinds, thereby undermining the struggle for racial justice.
+The Chief Justice was not engaged in a struggle over an historical narrative as a matter of disciplinary knowledge; instead, he supported ending race-conscious admissions by employing two complementary strategies of historical argument that, while factually true, are reconstructed in a way that systematically diverges from constitutional history.

-First, Chief Justice Roberts is color-blinding the history of the Equal Protection Clause, making racial discrimination seem like a distant memory that has very little significance in in contemporary American life.
+First, Chief Justice Roberts is color-blinding the history of the Equal Protection Clause, making racial discrimination seem like a distant memory that has very little significance in contemporary American life.
 Much like Nikki Haley, Chief Justice Roberts is reluctant to mention slavery.
-Instead, his historical account starts with a contextless account of the ratification of the Fourteenth Amendment and continues with an exclusive focus on Jim Crow discrimination.
-According to his account, it seems that such de-jura discrimination is the only type of racial discrimination that matters in law and that can warrant institutional redress.
+Instead, his historical narrative starts with a contextless exposition of the ratification of the Fourteenth Amendment and continues with an exclusive focus on Jim Crow discrimination.
+According to his account, it appears that such de jure discrimination is the only form of racial discrimination that matters in law and that can warrant institutional redress.
 But, since this form of discrimination was “solved” by the Court in Brown v.
-Board of Education in 1954, one is led to infare, that there is neither a need nor legitimacy for engaging in any racial remedies, such as affirmative action.
-The second complementary strategy of constitutional historical argument employed by the Chief Justice was the reconstruction of affirmative action itself.
-Affirmative action, in this colorblind account, is completely divorced from its roots in the civil rights movement as a tool for redressing racial injustice.
+Board of Education [Brown] in 1954, it can be inferred that there is neither a need nor legitimate reason for applying any racial remedies, such as affirmative action.
+The second complementary strategy of the Chief Justice’s constitutional historical argument is the reshaping of the very essence of affirmative action.
+Affirmative action, in his colorblind rendering, is completely divorced from its roots in the civil rights movement as a tool for redressing racial injustice.
 Instead, it is understood as a form of racial discrimination, justified only when promoting the utilitarian business-oriented benefits of student body diversity.

 It is easy to see how this historical narrative supports the end of race-conscious affirmative action.
-But the stakes in this systematic divergence of constitutional memory is about much more than college admission policies—it is about the fading memory of a shared past that entails a commitment to racial justice.
-Constitutional memory shapes our citizenry commitments to one another and legitimates the exercise of authority in some contexts while restricting it in others.
-The way history of race and racism in America is remembered makes some forms of institutional redresses to racial injustice legitimate and others not.
-And when historical narratives such as the SFFA majority’s are dominating America’s constitutional memory, then the past becomes disconnected from present forms of racial inequality, and institutional redresses to those injustices become less, if not completely, unjustified.
+But the stakes in this systematic divergence of constitutional memory are about much more than college admission policies.
+They are about the fading memory of a shared past that entails a commitment to racial justice.
+Constitutional memory shapes the citizenry’s commitments to one another and legitimates the exercise of authority in some contexts while restricting it in others.
+The way the history of race and racism in the United States is remembered makes some forms of institutional redresses to racial injustice legitimate and others not.
+And when historical narratives such as that of the SFFA majority come to dominate the United States’ constitutional memory, then the past becomes disconnected from present forms of racial inequality, and institutional redresses to those injustices become less justifiable, if not completely unjustified.